 Seventh year, our team was left with 11 members.
 Some had graduated, while others figured out VEX just wasn’t for them.
 Our year started out as a huge success.
 Compared to many other teams competing in the first few months, we were way ahead and had a much better robot.
 This left us a lot of time to be much more organized than we’ve been before, and had us focusing more on trying out new drivers, new strategists and a new, more flexible, team.
 Every competition we went to leading up to worlds, we won Tournament Champions, Excellence Award, and Robot Skills Champions.
 The entire time, we all thought that there was no way we would do well at worlds.
 There would be stronger competition, we weren’t prepared enough, there were so many doubts running through all of our heads.
 After the first day, winning all our matches, and scouting other teams, we realized that we had a real chance.
 All of us went into working overtime, staying up until 4am working on the perfect autonomous routine to knock over other teams mobile goals and making ourselves unpredictable every time we set up on the field.
 We ended up being the only undefeated team in our division, and chose the Wings Of Freedom as our 14th seed alliance.
 Together, we made it to the dome and were unstoppable even there.
 Our alliance went entirely undefeated in the dome.
 Winning tournament champions was amazing on its own, but the day before, winning robot skills as well?
 Nearly unheard of.
 People said it was impossible to win skills and the game… Looks like we proved everyone wrong.
 The PiLons won the year where there were pylons (cones) on the field!
 This year was a huge success.
 Next year, we need to make sure the world knows we weren’t just a one hit wonder.

-Going into Turning point, we lost and gained 5 members.
+Going into Turning point, our eighth year, we lost and gained 5 members.
 Again, a few left for postsecondary, and a few to focus more on their last year of high school.
 Our goal this year was to do as great of a job as we did last year and make sure the world knows that our team can be consistently good.
 This meant doing well in robot, skills, and online challenges.
 We started working really early on in the summer to train our new teammates and to get a head start.
+Unfortunately, we didn’t predict how harshly the loss of our last year graduates would affect us this year.
+We started off really overwhelmed and a little confused.
+Thankfully, our alumni came back fairly frequently to help us get through.